A foundation for deductive mathematics: Primitives

-\emph{About Choice}: The term ``choice'' comes from the idea that if a morphism is onto, then we can ``choose'' an element in each preimage to get a morphism \(s\).
-Note that in general there is no binary-function way to determine if a morphism is onto, or if the composition is the identity.
-These must be \emph{assertions}, as above.
+\emph{About Choice}: The term ``choice'' comes from the idea that if every preimage is nonempty, then we can ``choose'' an element in each preimage to get a morphism \(s\).
+Note that in general there is no 2-valued-function that determine if a morphism is onto, or if the composition is the identity.
+These must be assertions, as above.

 The axiom of choice in traditional settings has strong consequences that have been extensively tested for more than a century.
 No contradictions have been found, and it is now generally accepted.
 The above form extends the well-established version to contexts without quantification.
 This extension has implicitly been used in category theory, again without difficulty.